 - Our doors open at 3:50 pm for home events.
 Do not arrive before that time.

 - Students must remove their hats while in the building.
 Students may not return to their lockers at any time.

-- All Grissom Middle School students must have a Student ID in order to attend a game.
-Once you've arrived at the game, you are restricted to the main Gym area.
+- Once you've arrived at the game, you are restricted to the main Gym area.
 If you leave the Gym and the game, you may not return later that afternoon or evening.

 - Rules of good conduct apply during our games, as they would during the school day and consequences for inappropriate behavior are the same as they would be during the school day, including possible suspension or detentions.